Text

 C

 Request a qualified Spanish phone interpreter.
-Use teach-back for every instruction — ask her to repeat each step back.
+Use teach-back for every instruction — ask him to repeat each step back.
 Document interpreter name.
 Do not use family as interpreters.

 D-09 + D-11 EXPERT: Qualified interpreter, full teach-back, explicit advocacy against shortcut.
 Readmission risk addressed.